mkenanmuyesser/SocialNetwork-Nsvr/README.md

 Also this project includes robot program which is using for searching websites and taking products information automatically.

-Important note : Being a running project, some codes were removed by me.
+Important note : Being a running and alive project, some codes were removed by me.
 If you want some detail, please just inform me

 Minran Kenan MÜYESSER
 mkenanmuyesser@hotmail.com